St. Helen's Church

 Our proud vicar Rupert Martin with the Bishop of Wakefield, Tony Robinson at the opening of our school in July 2015.

-Sally Martin leading assembly in school
+Sally Martin leading collective worship in school

 Reverend Rupert Martin, Sally Martin and Leon Boyle at the opening ceremony of the school